Jefftree/Course-Notes/f15/econ101.md

 Relationship between MC and AVC also applies for ATC

-**NOTE**: When marginal cost intersects with ATC or AVC, the respective cost reaches a minimum.
+**Note**: When marginal cost intersects with ATC or AVC, the respective cost reaches a minimum.

 #### Shifts in Cost Curves